 Automated Airtightness in the Ducts and the Building envelope

-Efficiency Matrix and its eCaulkair product are a safe, non-toxic automated application of sealant for rigid ducts or plenums used Globally in commercial & domestic air tightness applications.
+Efficiency Matrix and its eCaulkair product are a safe, non-toxic automated application of sealant for rigid ducts or plenums used globally in commercial & domestic air tightness applications.
 The key ingredient of the sealant is similar to the stuff you find in chewing gum and hair spray.

 Efficiency Matrix doing an eCAULKair sealing up of ductwork Tested and approved for use in

-Operation theaters (Hospitals)
+Operation theatres (Hospitals)

 Clean room applications